 And also read on for more on the different kinds of sushi and some other guides and resources to get you started.

 History of Sushi

-The rice would undergo a process called lacto-fermentation, which preserves the fish and not spoil it; when the fish is ready to be consumed, the rice is discarded as it no longer has any use.
+When the fish is ready to be consumed, the rice is discarded as it no longer has any use.

-Sushi literally means “sour-tasting,” but this term is an old Japanese word that is no longer used to day in any context.
+Sushi literally means “sour-tasting,” but this term is an old Japanese word that is no longer used today in any context.

 Sushi that has dashi stock in its seasonings or sauces enhances the overall sourly taste of the dish because it adds umami flavors to it.

-In the Shiga Prefecture people still enjoy their regional specialty, narezushi, although it is called funa-zushi nowadays.
+In the Shiga Prefecture, people still enjoy their regional specialty, narezushi, although it is called funa-zushi nowadays.

 During the Muromachi Era (1336–1573) Japanese food experts thought that they had to add vinegar to the narezushi with the purpose of preserving and enhancing the dish – it became known as the “oshi-zushi” or “hako-sushi” which is commonly called today as Osaka-style sushi.

 Aside from making the rice taste more sourly, the vinegar also aided in the longevity of the dish.
 This caused the makers of sushi to first shorten the fermentation process and eventually abandon it altogether.